JoshuaRady/FOSS_EcoForce5_DMP/README.md

 Manuscript folder structure:

-.

-├── data: for raw data specific to the manuscript, accompanied by metadata, soft links to data in the big data folder can also be placed here
+├── data: raw data specific to the manuscript, accompanied by metadata, as well as soft links to data in the big data folder

-├── functions: for function scripts shareable among multiple analysis scripts
+├── functions: function scripts shareable among multiple analysis scripts

-├── analysis: for data processing and analysis scripts
+├── analysis: data processing and analysis scripts

-├── output: for derived data created by the data processing/analysis scripts
+├── output: derived data created by the data processing/analysis scripts

-├── results: for figures/tables saved by analysis scripts
+├── results: figures/tables saved by analysis scripts

-├── doc: for manuscript text and project documentation
+├── doc: manuscript text and project documentation

 Manuscript analyses are also meant to be reproducible by others.
 To accomplish this, we will preserve our raw data files without directly manipulating them and document our data and analysis steps through the use of an open-source scripting language such as R. Raw data that are only used in the manuscript go into the data folder.
 The manuscript data folder can also include soft links to folders outside of the project where large data files are stored and shared among multiple manuscripts.